kxdang/kiendang/data/blog/new-blog.md

 My first post of 2023!
 I haven’t been writing much but a lot has changed since the end of 2022.

 I recently underwent a major change in my career path by successfully landing a new role at another company!
 I feel incredibly fortunate to have been given the opportunity to join the web platform team at theScore.
-Their technology stack aligns closely to my previous employer and I’m excited to be more proficient with GraphQL and Apollo.
+Their technology stack aligns closely to my current skillset and interests and I’m excited to become more proficient with GraphQL and Apollo.

 I switched over my blog from Gatsbyjs to Nextjs styled with Tailwind.
 I merged both my portfolio website and blog into one and I’m no longer hosting on Netlify as I switched to Vercel.